Localization Operators On Discrete Modulation Spaces: Introduction

 Note that $\mathcal{F}_{\mathbb{Z}^n}: \ell^{2}(\mathbb{Z}^n) \rightarrow L^{2} (\T^n)$ is a surjective isomorphism.
 Also, $\mathcal{F}_{\mathbb{Z}^n}=\mathcal{F}_{\T^n}^{-1}=\mathcal{F}_{\T^n}^{*} $ and $\left\|\mathcal{F}_{\mathbb{Z}^n} F\right\|_{L^{2}\left(\T^n\right)}=\|F\|_{\ell^{2}(\mathbb{Z}^n)},$ $F \in \ell^{2}(\mathbb{Z}^n)$.

 For $1 \leq p<\infty$, we define $L^{p}\left(\mathbb{Z}^n \times \T^n \right)$ to be the space of all measurable functions $H$ on $\mathbb{Z}^n \times \T^n$ such that

 The paper is organized as follows.
 In Section \ref{sec2}, we define the short-time Fourier transform on $ \Z^n \times \T^n $ and study some basic properties such as orthogonality relation, Plancherel's formula, and inversion formula.
 In Section \ref{sec3}, we define the modulation spaces on $\Z^n$ and present some basic properties.
 In Section \ref{sec4}, we define and study the localization operator on $\Z^n$.
 We use modulation spaces on $\Z^n \times \T^n$ as appropriate classes for symbols, and study the boundedness and compactness of the localization operators on modulation spaces on $\Z^n$.
 Also, we show that these operators are in the Schatten--von Neumann class.
 In Section \ref{sec5}, we define the Landau--Pollak--Slepian type operator on $\Z^n$ and show that this operator is a localization operator on $\Z^n$.
-In Section \ref{sec6}, we show that the localization operators with separable symbols are paracommutators.
-In Section \ref{sec7}, we prove that if the symbol is independent of the second variable, i.e., a function on $\Z^n$ only, then the localization operator can be expressed in terms of a paraproduct.
-Finally, in Section \ref{sec8}, we show that if the symbol is independent of the first variable, i.e., a function on $\T^n$ only, then the localization operator is a Fourier multiplier.
+In Section \ref{sec678}, we study the localization operators for different types of symbols.
+First, in Subsection \ref{sec6}, we show that the localization operators with separable symbols are paracommutators.
+Then, in Subsection \ref{sec7}, we prove that if the symbol is independent of the second variable, i.e., a function on $\Z^n$ only, then the localization operator can be expressed in terms of a paraproduct.
+Finally, in Subsection \ref{sec8}, we show that if the symbol is independent of the first variable, i.e., a function on $\T^n$ only, then the localization operator is a Fourier multiplier.